gmmoraes/J-league-best-eleven/README.md

 #Project Setup
-In order to run this app on your machine follow the following instructions:
+In order to run this app on your machine install the following:

 Django: 1.9